bitfinexcom/dazaar/docs/protocol.md

 Periodically S will verify that B's public is still in a recent transaction to S based on the terms.
 If not S should terminate the connection to B.

+## Conclusion

+Dazaar is new protocol for sharing, selling and buying data using a fully distributed network without middlemen and payment fees involved.

+This paper describes the initial functional prototype of the system.

+We are eager to get feedback on the system as we iterate the various aspects of it.